Tsum Valley Trek

 Day 1Arrival in Kathmandu.

-We meet you at Trek Nepal’s sales office and provide you with all the necessary information regarding the trip.
-The same day you will also have an opportunity to meet your travel group before the final departure.
-Permit sort out day.
-1,350m.
+We meet you at the Trek Nepal sales office, where we will provide you with all the information you need regarding the trek.
+Before the final departure, the same day will be spent meeting with your travelling group for the Tsum Valley trek.
+Permit sorting out day.
+1,350 m.

 Day 2Kathmandu – Arughat in 5 hours.

-A pretty route through cultivated, terraced hillsides and villages.
-The trail goes up and down the hills towards the Buri Gandaki river.
+A scenic route of the Tsum Valley trekking, through terraced hillsides and villages.
+The road passes by the highs and lows of the hills until the river called Budi Gandaki.
 We will follow this river for the next ten days.
-670m.
+670 m.

 Day 3Arughat – Liding